MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-exercises/includes/3-explore-standalone-experience.md

         1. Select the **back-arrow** next to the search bar to go back.

 1. Select the **sources icon** ![sources icon](../media/sources-icon.png).
     1. The sources icon opens the manage sources window.
 From here, you can access Plugins or Files.
-Let's start by selecting **Plugins**.
+The **Plugins** tab is selected by default..
         1. Select whether you want to view all plugins, those that are enabled (on), or those that are disabled (off).
         1. Expand/collapse list of Microsoft, non-Microsoft, and custom plugins.
         1. Some plugins require configuring parameters.
-Select the settings icon for the Microsoft Sentinel plugin, to view the settings window.
+Select the **Set up** button for the Microsoft Sentinel plugin, to view the settings window.
 Select **cancel** to close the settings window.
 In a separate exercise, you configure the plugin.
     1. You should still be in the Manage sources window.
 Select **Files**.
         1. Review the description.
-        1. Files can be deleted by selecting the trash bin icon and the toggle switch enables and disables access to the file.
+        1. Files can be uploaded and used as a knowledge base by Copilot.
+In a subsequent exercise you'll work with file uploads.
         1. Select **X** to close the manage sources window.

 #### Task:  Explore the help feature